 The Esthetics Program is divided into two phases: Pre-Clinic Freshmen (150 Clock Hours), and Clinic Seniors (600 Clock Hours).
 In accordance with the Tennessee State Board requirements, the courses in this program are designed to provide: 150 clock hours in general studies, 450 clock hours in physical studies and 150 in chemical studies relating to esthetics.

-The Institute provides study and exposure to the best product lines available for skin care, specifically using Image skin care for our clinic services
+The Institute provides study and exposure to the best product lines available for skin care.
+Some of these products include Image skin care, Crown makeup, Farmhouse Fresh, and Alexandria Professional Sugaring.